 Thankfully, cleaning a dryer vent requires minimal effort.
 Just grab your vacuum hose and the handy attachments that most of us never use, and use the combo to suck out the alarming number of dust bunnies that have set up shop just below where your hand can reach.

-While most folks can get away with doing this a couple times a year, if you are like me and have multiple kids and several large pets that are big shedders, you likely do a lot more laundry and have a lot more debris living in your lint trap.
+While most folks can get away with doing this a couple of times a year, if you have multiple kids and pets, you probably do a lot more laundry and have a lot more debris living in your lint trap.
 This can make monthly cleanings a good idea.

 Makeup Brushes

-According to the American Academy of Dermatology, "dirty makeup brushes can cause an infection, such as a fungal infection, E. coli, or a staph infection, which can be very serious."
-This is why they advise users to wash their makeup brushes every seven to 10 days.
-Good old soap and hot water can do the trick, but there are also natural ways to disinfect your brushes for after big breakouts or when recovering from an illness.
+Dirty makeup brushes can cause an infection, and it can be super serious.
+So you should wash your makeup brushes every seven to 10 days.
+Soap and hot water can do the trick, but there are also natural ways to disinfect your brushes for after big breakouts or when you're recovering from an illness.

 Pet Bowls & Toys

-The best way to limit these germs is to clean your dog bowls after every use — don't worry, this is easier than it sounds — and to wash your dog toys at leat once a month.
+The best way to limit these germs is to clean your pet bowls after every use (I have a rotating supply) — don't worry, this is easier than it sounds — and to wash their toys at leat once a month.
 By adding these tasks to your chore chart, you can ensure that you and your pets stay healthy.

 Humidifier

 Staying on top of all the things to clean in your house is a big task.
-Making a cleaning schedule can be a way to make the process easier.
-Also, if any of your devices have cleaning reminder options built in, make sure to set those for the appropriate time frames so you don't forget.
+Creating a cleaning schedule can make the process easier.
+I have a simple checklist on my computer that I pull up every day to see what needs to be done that day.